Happy Birthday to Us All!

 Culling contributions by regional microcinema siblings from all over the midwest, this screening is a report from beyond Chicago and a celebration of similar efforts to create an artist-driven presentation network.
-Co-programmers include Mothlight Microcinema in Detroit, the Mini Microcinema in Cincinnati, Microlights in Milwaukee, Cellular Cinema in Minneapolis, and HEADROOM in Iowa City.
+Co-programmers include the Mini Microcinema in Cincinnati, Microlights in Milwaukee, Cellular Cinema in Minneapolis, and HEADROOM in Iowa City.
 Artists screened include Ben Balcom, Emily Drummer, Mike Gibisser, Sam Hoolihan, Jesse McLean, Kevin Obsatz, Ariel Kate Teal, C. Jacqueline Wood, and Charlie Woodman.

 SLEEPOVER WITH CHANNELS: A QUARTERLY FILM SERIES (SPRING 2018)

-Channels: A Quarterly Film Series, curated by Erin Nixon & Josh Mabe, presents avant-garde, experimental, expanded cinema, performance, experimental narrative, documentary, and video and new media art at venues throughout Chicago.
+Channels: A Quarterly Film Series, curated by Erin Nixon and Josh Mabe, presents avant-garde, experimental, expanded cinema, performance, experimental narrative, documentary, and video and new media art at venues throughout Chicago.
 For our BYOB (Bring Your Own Bedding) microcinema sleepover, Channels will present films and videos by Madison Brookshire, Terra Long, Kera MacKenzie, Andrew Mausert-Mooney, Chloe Reyes, and more!

 Afterwards feel free to settle in for an all-night movie-watching slumber party featuring deep cuts from the Nightingale archive and fueled by delicious snacks.